Motorists share where you can get petrol in Crawley on new Facebook pages

-Crawley drivers are updating each other on Facebook as they look to fill up their cars so they can get to work and take their children to school.
+Crawley drivers continue to update each other on Facebook as they look to fill up their cars so they can get to work and take their children to school.

 After big queues on Friday and Saturday, the forecourts were left bare and it was announced on Monday the government suspended competition law to allow oil firms to target fuel deliveries at petrol stations following recent panic buying with officials said the move would make it easier for companies to share information and prioritise parts of the country most at need.